cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

   - MIN_SIGNERS, the threshold of the secret sharing scheme, an integer

   Outputs:
-  - signer_private_keys, MAX_SIGNERS shares of the secret key s, each a Scalar value.
+  - signer_private_keys, MAX_SIGNERS shares of the secret key s, each a tuple consisting of the participant identifier and the key share (a Scalar).
   - vss_commitment, a vector commitment of Elements in G, to each of the coefficients in the polynomial defined by secret_key_shares and whose first element is G.ScalarBaseMult(s).